Crewkerne: Economy

 Crewkerne is a small market town centre with many cafes, shops and supermarkets.
 Crewkerne also has a wide selection of public houses.
 The largest supermarket is the Waitrose store which is around 21000 sqft and opened in November 2008.
 All of the large supermarkets are situated around the South Street multi-storey car park.
-The other smaller supermarket is Lidl.

 Ariel Motor Company is based in Crewkerne, and is one of the UK's smallest automobile companies, with just seven employees, producing fewer than 100 cars per year.
 It was founded in 1991 and changed its name from Solocrest Ltd in 2001.
 The company's flagship car is the Ariel Atom, an extremely light, high performance car.

 Culture

 The Henhayes Centre provides conference facilities and has also featured exhibitions.

 Crewkerne and District Museum is part of a wider heritage centre which includes local archives and a meeting room.
 The museum opened in 2000 in an old house with an 18th-century frontage.
 It was restored with the help of grants from the Heritage Lottery Fund, Somerset County Council, South Somerset District Council and Crewkerne Town Council.
 The development of Crewkerne during the 18th and 19th centuries, with particular emphasis on the flax and linen industry is illustrated with a permanent display.
 Other collections relate to local archaeology, Coins and Medals, Costume and Textiles, Fine Art, Music, Personalities, Science and Technology, Social History, Weapons and War.